markjivko/rpg/README.md

 Game language settings are separate from your WordPress language options.

 ### WordPress Multi-site read
-You can enable Stephino RPG on your entire network and run different games on each sub-site, similar to the concept of "realms".
+You can enable RPG on your entire network and run different games on each sub-site, similar to the concept of "realms".

 ### Platformer
 Design your own platformer mini-levels and play games created by others to earn gems!